Nudists lose bid to block San Francisco ban on baring all

 However, U.S. District Judge Edward Chen concluded that "nudity in and of itself is not inherently expressive," and denied the nudists' request for an injunction blocking the measure, which is due to go into effect on Friday.

-Violators face fines of up to $100 for a first offense and $200 for a second.
+Violators face fines of up to $100 (63.5 pounds) for a first offense and $200 for a second.
 A third violation can bring a year in jail and a $500 penalty.

 "Unlike the burning of a flag, burning of a draft card, or wearing a black armband in protest against the war, public nudity in and of itself is not commonly associated with expression of a particular message," Chen wrote in his decision.